-With the exciting addition of Prograss Turf on Sherman Filed in McConagha Stadium, the softball program now has a state-of-the-art practice field to utilize when wet conditions prohibit play on their home field.
+With the exciting addition of Prograss Turf on Sherman Field in McConagha Stadium, the softball program now has a state-of-the-art practice field to utilize when wet conditions prohibit play on their home field.

 Muskie Field is a full-size 115 x 75 foot natural grass regulation field for competition and training.
 The complex, which is located on the far north end of campus, also features two regulation size grass practice fields.

 The game field is also equipped with an electronic scoreboard, public address system, concession stand, bleachers, underground irrigation system, shielded player dugouts, benches and a pressbox for media and game management officials.

 The 225-acre campus is home to many other athletic entities in addition to the Recreation Center, including: McConagha Stadium, Sherman Field, Mose Morehead Field, Donna J. Newberry Field, Muskie Field, Johnson Family Track, a rolling hills cross country course, six tennis courts, athletic fields for varsity practice and intramural sports and walking trails.

 Muskingum’s athletic resources extend beyond the university and into the surrounding communities.
 Through partnerships with the Zanesville Country Club, Cambridge Country Club, EagleSticks Golf Club and The Fieldhouse Sports and Wellness Center, Muskingum student-athletes have the opportunity to compete and practice at the finest facilities in southeastern Ohio.